aliumujib/DSandAlgorithmNanoDegree/project2/explanation_1.md

 Using a hashmap seemed like the logical thing to do for a Key-Value pair kind of data store so I went with it, also for the obvious constant insertion and retrieval advantages.

 ###Time complexity
-- The time complexity for insertion into the cache is o(1) as all the operations involved run in constant time.
+- The time complexity for insertion into the cache is o(1) as all the operations involved run in constant time since I used a dictionary.
 - The time complexity for retrieval from the cache is also o(1) as all the operations involved run in constant time.

 ###Space complexity
-- The space complexity for insertion into the cache is constant because the cachesize never doubles but instead discards unused elements.
+- The worse case space complexity for insertion into the cache is constant because the cachesize never doubles but instead discards unused elements.

 ---